Lawmakers Focus on Mental Health — Especially in Medi-Cal

 Mental health is getting renewed attention in California.
 Governor Gavin Newsom is passionate about the importance of mental health care.
 He created the post of California Surgeon General and appointed pediatrician Nadine Burke Harris, MD, who is a pioneer in linking exposure to childhood trauma with physical health problems later in life.
 Legislators have introduced dozens of behavioral health bills aimed at improving mental health care for Californians.
 And, in a CHCF/Kaiser Family Foundation poll released in January, Californians said the top health priority they wanted the governor and legislature to work on in 2019 was “making sure people with mental health problems can get treatment.”

 Mental health disorders are among the most common health conditions faced by Californians: Nearly one in six California adults experiences a mental illness of some kind.
 One in 13 children have an emotional disturbance that limits participation in daily activities.
 Meanwhile, Medi-Cal is the major source of coverage for 13 million Californians, including children and their parents with low incomes, pregnant women, seniors, and nonelderly adults, including people with disabilities.
 The program also plays a key role in covering mental health care.

 Against this backdrop, the respective health committees in the State Assembly and Senate have held informational hearings about the Medi-Cal mental health delivery system.

 Catherine Teare, CHCF’s associate director for high-value care, was asked to testify at the February 26 joint hearing to provide an overview of mental health in California.
-Her comments focused on four areas detailed below, and her complete presentation (PDF) is available for download.
+Her comments focused on four areas detailed below.
 The source material was primarily the CHCF publication Mental Health in California: For Too Many, Care Not There, one of CHCF’s 2018 Almanac products.
 That publication updated a 2013 report on mental health in California, and she spotlighted several trends.

 Mental Illness Is Common